OAGi/Score/docs/user_guide/index.rst

 To create a Business Context:

-1. On the top menu of the page, click “Context”.
+1. On the top menu of the page, click "Context".

-2. Choose “View/Edit Business Context” from the drop-down list.
-The “Business Contexts” page is returned showing the available Business Contexts.
+2. Choose "View/Edit Business Context" from the drop-down list.
+The "Business Contexts" page is returned showing the available Business Contexts.
 The user is encouraged to reuse a Business Context.
 On this page, the user can browse and search for an existing Business Context that can meet his/her need or he can use the *Updater*, *Updated start date* and *Updated end date* search filters (see `How to use Search Filters <#how-to-use-search-filters>`__)

-3. If existing Business Contexts do not meet your needs, click “New Business Context” button at the top-right of the page to create a new one.
+3. If existing Business Contexts do not meet your needs, click "New Business Context" button at the top-right of the page to create a new one.

 4. Fill out the *Name* (Mandatory) of the Business Context in the *Create Business Context* page.
-It is recommended that the format of the name be space-separated uppercase initials, such as “B2B Lab Management Inspection Order”.
+It is recommended that the format of the name be space-separated uppercase initials, such as "B2B Lab Management Inspection Order".
 This will enhance the human readability.

-5. Click the “Add” button near the bottom of the page to add one or more Business Context Values, although this is optional.
+5. Click the "Add" button near the bottom of the page to add one or more Business Context Values, although this is optional.

-6. Once finish with the business context values, click the “Create” button at the bottom of the page.
+6. Once finish with the business context values, click the "Create" button at the bottom of the page.

 Update a Context Category